 Journal Selection for MEDLINE® Indexing at NLM

-The following answers are provided in response to frequently asked questions about the review process:
+Here are some frequently asked questions about the review process:

-- How do I get a print journal title reviewed?
+- How do I get a journal reviewed?

 - How often does LSTRC meet?
-How many titles are examined?
+How many journals are examined and recommended for MEDLINE?

 - Will the journal be reviewed by a subject or language specialist?

-- If the journal is not selected, what can be done?
+- If the journal is not recommended for MEDLINE, can it be re-reviewed?

-- What version of a journal is used when the indexing process begins?
+- When will indexing begin and what version of a journal is used for indexing?

-- What effect does changing the title, publisher, or sponsor have?
+- What effect does changing the journal title, publisher, or sponsor have?

 - What is an ISSN?